seldonian-framework/Tutorials/_tutorials/efficient_deep_networks.md

 <h4 id="step9" class="mb-2">Step 9.
 Run the Seldonian Engine/Experiments as normal, except now the model is a simple linear model instead of a deep network</h4>

 <p>
     As we will see, using the head-only in the toolkit will be much faster than using the full network as we did in the <a href="{{ "/examples/facial_recognition/" | relative_url }}">Gender bias in facial recognition example</a>.
 Let's set up the spec object we need to run the Engine.
-We already have the dataset object, so we just need the parse trees and a few other things.
+We already have the dataset object, so we just need the parse trees and the hyperparameters for the optimization.
+Note that we don't need to use mini-batches in gradient descent/ascent because the model is now a small linear model and no longer a deep network.
 </p>

 {% highlight python %}